expo/expo/docs/versions/unversioned/sdk/video.md

 - `progressUpdateIntervalMillis`

-  A number describing the new minimum interval in milliseconds between calls of the callback.
+  A number describing the new minimum interval in milliseconds between calls of `onPlaybackStatusUpdate`.
 See the [AV documentation](av.html) for more information.

 - `positionMillis`